rust-lang/blog.rust-lang.org/content/inside-rust/leadership-council-update@10.md

 ### Contribution policy

-A lively discussion has been taking place around policies for AI contributions.
+A lively discussion has been taking place around policies for AI contributions, prompted by an increase of "slop" submissions to the project.
 An interim proposal was submitted in [#273](https://github.com/rust-lang/leadership-council/issues/273), which was intended to address some of the immediate concerns in the `rust-lang/rust` repository.
 A second proposal was also submitted that focuses on the desired kinds of contributions and that has since moved to [RFC#3936](https://github.com/rust-lang/rfcs/pull/3936) to gather comments from the project.
 This is an important question for the Project, and we expect this to continue to be a focus in the near term as we continue discussions and consider different proposals.

 ### Additional items